Nonadiabatic derivative couplings through multiple Franck-Condon modes dictate the energy gap law for near and short-wave infrared dye molecules

-For each molecule, we conducted optimization of the ground electronic state (${\rm S_0}$) structure employing the density functional theory (DFT) method,\cite{parr-yang,dreizler-gross,engel-dreizler} in the presence of a counter ion, ${\rm BF_4^-}$, by employing the CAM-B3LYP functional\cite{yanai-cpl393} and the 6-311+G basis set.
-The calculated values for the vertical ${\rm S_0 \rightarrow S_1}$ transition are ${\rm 2.2801\ eV}$ for Flav5 and ${\rm 2.0599\ eV}$ for Flav7.
-Excitation energies calculated by other functionals are also provided in SI.
-Using the optimized ground state structure as the initial guess, we also optimized the structure of the excited state (${\rm S_1}$) for each molecule using the time dependent DFT (TD-DFT) method.\cite{parr-yang,gross-1995,marq-2003} The same basis of 6-311+G and CAM-B3LYP functional were used.
-Calculated values of vertical ${\rm S_1 \rightarrow S_0}$ transition energies are $2.0935\ {\rm eV}$ for Flav5 and $1.8835\ {\rm eV}$ for Flav7.
-Calculated values of vertical emission energies based on other functionals are also provided in SI.
+For each molecule, we conducted optimization of the ground electronic state (${\rm S_0}$) structure, in the presence of a counter ion, ${\rm BF_4^-}$, employing the DFT method\cite{parr1989,dreizler_gross,engel_dreizler} with the CAM-B3LYP functional\cite{yana2004} and the 6-311+G basis set.
+Using the optimized structure of ${\rm S_0}$ as the initial guess, we also optimized the structure of the excited state (${\rm S_1}$) for each molecule using the TD-DFT method\cite{parr1989,gros1995,marq2003} and using the same functional and basis set.